CRIMEA: Religious freedom survey, September 2022

-1) during investigation and even if no trial takes place, inclusion on the Rosfinmonitoring "List of Terrorists and Extremists".
+1) during investigation and even if no trial takes place, inclusion on Russia's Rosfinmonitoring "List of Terrorists and Extremists".
 This blocks bank accounts, and causes for problems in finding formal employment, obtaining insurance, buying and selling property, and a range of other financial activities.
 Most of those listed below have been placed on Russia's Rosfinmonitoring List;

 3) for suspended sentences, the probationary period, which is the time during which any other conviction would send the defendant to prison;